wormholecowboy/programming-notes/git.md

 # CONFLICTS
-## Fast-Forwards have the same parent
-## Merge commits have more than one parent

-## If your local is just behind remote, than run a
-## fast-forward merge: pulling down the most recent commit from remote
-## Otherwise, with conflicts, you can:

 ## 1. pull down and merge both commits into a new commit
 ## 2. Or rebase: take out local commit temp, then add it back in after remote.